Find Reliable Furnace Repair Technicians in UK

 • No Heat or Reduced Heat Output: This can be caused by a variety of issues.

 • Cracked Heat Exchanger: This is a serious safety hazard, as it can lead to carbon monoxide leaks.
-This is considered an emergency.
+A cracked heat exchanger needs to be repaired or replaced immediately.

 Don't attempt DIY repairs if you're not qualified.